flogy/gatsby-starter-capacitor/README.md

     Start your app from Android Studio which should now be opened.

+    After an initial start, you can use the NPM scripts `npm run build` and `npm run start:android` to restart / apply code changes.

 1.  **Build and start app for iOS.**

     Build the project and prepare it for iOS (requires all dependencies installed as mentioned in the [Capacitor documentation](https://capacitor.ionicframework.com/docs/getting-started/dependencies/)).